General Ulysses S Grant National Memorial

 Riverside Church information

-Built by the Rockefeller family in 1930, this neo-Gothic beauty overlooks the Hudson River.
-The church rings its 74 carillon bells with an extraordinary 20-ton bass bell (the world’s largest) at 10.30am, 12.30pm and 3pm on Sundays.
-Interdenominational services are held at 10:45am on Sundays, with free tours available to the public immediately after.
-The church also hosts high-quality events such as concerts and lectures.
+This imposing, neo-Gothic beauty was built by the Rockefeller family in 1930.
+While the sparseness of the interior evokes an Italian Gothic style, the stained-glass windows in the narthex are actually Flemish, dating back to the 16th century.
+The church rings its 74 carillon bells with an extraordinary 20-ton bass bell (the world’s largest) at 10.30am, 12.30pm and 3pm on Sunday.
+Interdenominational services are held at 10:45am on Sunday, with free tours offered immediately after (at 12:30pm).

 The church also hosts high-quality events, including concerts (see the website).